myronladyjenko/Game-Suite/ReadMe.md

 # Game Suite Application

-!!!
-IMPORTANT !!!

-As you can see in the repository for A3 and through commits, I have made changes the boardgame package classes.
-I only modified the spacing/comments.
-I have not modified any logic or method signatures.
-I realized to late, that we are not suppose to touch those classes at all.
-I apologize for the confusion.
 _____________________________________________________________________________________________________________________________________________

 The Game Suite Application is an application that consists of two games: TicTacToe and Number Scramble (Nmerical TicTacToe).
 Both of the games are played with two players and on the 3 by 3 grid.